 Who We Serve

 We operate in the state of Texas.
-We began focusing only on the DFW area but soon learned that this area wasn't large enough to find the number of good qualifying homes we needed so we branched out to other parts of Texas.
+We began focusing our adoptions only on the DFW area but soon learned that this area wasn't large enough to find the number of good qualifying homes we needed so we branched out to other parts of Texas.
 We are currently striving to place home-checkers throughout the entire state of Texas.
 If you feel you would qualify to be a home checker for us please CLICK HERE to fill out the application.
 You will also need to fill out the VISITATION LIABILITY RELEASE FORM.

 For companion birds that unfortunately cannot remain in their current home, we offer care for them at the Haven until future adoption homes can be found.
-Through screening, education and support we will act responsibly to facilitate committed, stable new homes that are matched to an individual birds temperament and needs.
+Through screening, education, and support we will act responsibly to facilitate committed, stable new homes that are matched to an individual birds' temperament and needs.
 Please know that there might be a waiting list because we have limited space.

 Who is Running Wings of Love Bird Haven?